Sign (semiotics): Triadic signs

 Charles Sanders Peirce (1839–1914) proposed a different theory.
-Unlike Saussure who approached the conceptual question from a study of linguistics and phonology, Peirce, the so-called father of the Pragmatist school of philosophy, extended the concept of sign to embrace many other forms.
+Unlike Saussure who approached the conceptual question from a study of linguistics and phonology, Peirce, considered the father of Pragmaticism, extended the concept of sign to embrace many other forms.
 He considered "word" to be only one particular kind of sign, and characterized sign as any mediational means to understanding.
 He covered not only artificial, linguistic and symbolic signs, but also all semblances (such as kindred sensible qualities), and all indicators (such as mechanical reactions).
 He counted as symbols all terms, propositions and arguments whose interpretation is based upon convention or habit, even apart from their expression in particular languages.
 He held that "all this universe is perfused with signs, if it is not composed exclusively of signs".
 The setting of Peirce's study of signs is philosophical logic, which he defined as formal semiotic, and characterized as a normative field following esthetics and ethics, as more basic than metaphysics, and as the art of devising methods of research.
 He argued that, since all thought takes time, all thought is in signs, that all thought has the form of inference (even when not conscious and deliberate), and that, as inference, "logic is rooted in the social principle", since inference depends on a standpoint that, in a sense, is unlimited.
 The result is a theory not of language in particular, but rather of the production of meaning, and it rejects the idea of a static relationship between a sign and what it represents: its object.
 Peirce believed that signs are meaningful through recursive relationships that arise in sets of three.

 Even when a sign represents by a resemblance or factual connection independent of interpretation, the sign is a sign only insofar as it is at least potentially interpretable by a mind and insofar as the sign is a determination of a mind or at least a quasi-mind, that functions as if it were a mind, for example in crystals and the work of bees—the focus here is on sign action in general, not on psychology, linguistics, or social studies (fields Peirce also pursued).

 A sign depends on an object in a way that enables (and, in a sense, determines) an interpretation, an interpretant, to depend on the object as the sign depends on the object.
 The interpretant, then, is a further sign of the object, and thus enables and determines still further interpretations, further interpretant signs.
 The process, called semiosis, is irreducibly triadic, Peirce held, and is logically structured to perpetuate itself.
 It is what defines sign, object and interpretant in general.
-As Jean-Jacques Nattiez (1990: 7) put it, "the process of referring effected by the sign is infinite."
+As Jean-Jacques Nattiez put it, "the process of referring effected by the sign is infinite."
 (Peirce used the word "determine" in the sense not of strict determinism, but of effectiveness that can vary like an influence.)

 Peirce further characterized the three semiotic elements as follows: